AndrewDaGuy/OurCord-Bot/README.md

 # OurCord-Bot

-A bot made on the [ourcord](https://github.com/ourcord/ourcord) discord library.
+A bot made on the [ourcord](https://github.com/ourcord/ourcord) discord library. *Due to Discord API changes this might not work*

 ## Features